 Option 2: "Legal Vices"

-Meeting location: Niagara College, 135 Taylor Road (Hwy 89 exit from QEW) at the Courtyard Entrance.
-Scheduled from 1 p.m. - 4 p.m.
+Meeting location: Niagara College, 135 Taylor Road (Hwy 89 exit from QEW) at the Student Commons, just inside the Courtyard Entrance.
+Scheduled from 12:00 p.m. - 4 p.m.

 Groups will explore the "legal vices" of beer and wine in this tour of the open-concept state-of-the-art 1,500 sq. ft. teaching micro-brewery facility of Canada’s first Brewmaster and Brewery Operations Management program at Niagara College.
 Niagara College also has a Teaching Winery and is the only fully licensed teaching winery in Canada.
-Stay tuned for additional stops on this "Legal Vices" tour throughout Niagara College's programs and facilities.
+This option will also include a tour of the apiary and the grounds at Niagara College.
 Please dress appropriately for the outdoors.
-Each registrant will be provided with a beer tasting included in the price of registration.
+Each registrant will be provided with a beer tasting or cider tasting included in the price of registration.